deanrad/rxfx/service/README.md

 - Has an Observable of whether a request handling is active
 - Allows for cancelation of in-flight, or queued requests

-In comparison to `createAsyncThunk` from Redux Toolkit, except concurrency-controlled.
+In comparison to `createAsyncThunk` from Redux Toolkit, except concurrency-controlled and cancelable.

 # Benefits of using a service